Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 * ``Dispatch``
 * ``Image``

-In general, atoms are objects might have an underlying internal representation with no user-visable subparts that can be pulled out using ``Part[]``.
+In general, atoms are objects might have an underlying internal representation with no user-visible subparts that can be pulled out using ``Part[]``.

 In Mathics, the function ``AtomQ[]`` will tell you if something is an Atom, or can't be subdivided into subexpressions.